-Olympus E-M10 III versus Panasonic GX850
+Olympus E-M10 III vs Panasonic GX850

-The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-GX850 (labelled Panasonic GX800 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2017 and January 2017.
+The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-GX850 (labelled Panasonic GX800 in some countries) are two digital cameras that were announced, respectively, in August 2017 and January 2017.
 Both the E-M10 III and the GX850 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX850 is considerably smaller (32 percent) than the Olympus E-M10 III.
 Moreover, the GX850 is markedly lighter (34 percent) than the E-M10 III.
 In this context, it is worth noting that neither the E-M10 III nor the GX850 are weather-sealed.